|Nutritional Guidelines (per serving)|

 - Black pepper to taste

 In a skillet over medium-low heat, melt the butter.
 Add the flour to the hot butter and stir to blend.
 Cook, stirring constantly until flour mixture is deep golden brown.
-Don't let the roux burn or you will have to start over.

 Add the onions, green onions, bell pepper, and celery; cook until tender, stirring frequently.